MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/setting-up-fiscal-integration-for-retail-channel.md

 1. Find and enable the following features:
     - **Direct fiscal integration from POS registers** - The feature extends the fiscal integration framework by adding a capability to create fiscal connectors that will be executed in POS.
 This type of connector communicates with a fiscal device or service that provides an HTTP API and doesn't require a dedicated physical machine in the store to be plugged in or deployed on.
 For example, this functionality enables fiscal integration for mobile devices with no shared hardware station required.
     - **Fiscal integration technical profile overrides** - This feature allows expanding the configuration of fiscal integration and enables the capability to check connection parameters in the settings page of a POS register.
 When this feature is enabled, you can override the parameters of a technical profile.
-    - **Fiscal Registration State of POS Registers** - When this feature is enabled, you can disable fiscal registration process for specific POS registers.
+    - **Fiscal Registration State of POS Registers** - When this feature is enabled, you can disable the fiscal registration process for specific POS registers.
 If fiscal registration is disabled for a POS register, it's not possible to complete sales transactions on the register.
     - **Fiscal integration local storage backup** - This feature extends the error handling capabilities of the fiscal integration framework.
-It also enables automatic backup of fiscal registration data to restore the data in local storage while activating a device in case of data loss.
+It also enables automatic backup of fiscal registration data in case of data loss to restore the data in local storage while activating a device.

 ## Set up Commerce parameters